define-private-public/stopwatch/README.md

 ```

-Using laps, record only record the code you want to time:
+Using laps, record only the code you want to time:

 ```
 import stopwatch